------

 Frequency

-Films are shown almost every day of the year in at least one of the two auditoriums (main theater or Screening Room).
-If the theater is hosting a live concert, only the Screening Room shows a movie.
+Films are shown every day of the year in at least one of the three auditoriums (main theater, Screening Room or Annex).
+If the theater is hosting a live concert, only the Screening Room and Annex show movies.

 Back to Top